OPR-group-BNITM/vimop/README.md

 The configs hold the relevant information about the database parts as well as an entry 'version' with a version number and an entry description with a brief 'description'.

 The three database parts are briefly described in the following.
+ViMOP also include a module to create your own custom data base.
+It is described after the general description of the pipeline parts.

+### Custom data base creation

+ViMOP provides a modele to create

 ### centrifuge